tomthornt0n/lcddl/README.md

 # LCDDL
-_LCDDL_ is a simple utility which parses a minimal data description format.
+_LCDDL_ is a simple utility which which parses a minimal data-description format to construct a corresponding abstract syntax tree, which may be introspected upon by user layer code in order to perform compile-time code generation, or any other task for which this utility may be suited.
-Once a data layout has been extracted from the input file, a corresponding tree is constructed and sent to the user code.
-The tree is arranged as a linked list of _top level_ nodes, with structs containing a separate list of _child_ nodes.
-Each node in the tree consists of a `Name`, a `Type` and an `IndirectionLevel`, which can be introspected upon when lcddl is run.
 _LCDDL_ is part of [lucerna](https://github.com/tomthornt0n/lucerna).
 ## Usage
 #### 1. Write an input file